 Leashed pets are welcome to enjoy the park grounds and trails with you, as long as they are cleaned up after.
 Please be respectful of the mounds – neither you nor your pets should walk on them.
 The park also offers ranger-led tours, primarily during the summer months.
 Well-behaved pets that don’t disrupt the presentation are welcome to join the tours, and we highly recommend you do!

-The city of Galena was named for a mineral that was mined here, and that’s what originally put this town on the map.
+The Great River Road winds through the city of Galena, which was named for a mineral that was mined here.
 In the early 1800s, Galena’s population rivaled Chicago’s.
 And it was the largest steamboat hub on the Mississippi north of St. Louis.

 Now the town is a charming getaway with local flavor, rich history and rolling vineyards.
 Known for its well-preserved 19th-century buildings, 581 acres of the city is listed on the National Register of Historic places.

-You and your pup will find many pet-friendly businesses in the quaint downtown.
-Accommodations, shopping, art galleries and studios, and wineries all await your visit.
+You and your pup will find many pet friendly businesses in Galena’s quaint downtown.
+Accommodations, shopping, art galleries and studios, and wineries are waiting to be explored.
 There’s even a doggy day spa where your pet can be pampered with a pawdicure!

-During your visit the home of famous author, Mark Twain, in Hannibal, Missouri, don’t miss the photo op with Twain’s most memorable and mischievous characters, Tom Sawyer and Huck Finn.
-Located at the foot of Cardiff Hill at Main Street, you can’t miss the bronze sculpture.
+Stop to visit to the home of famous author, Mark Twain, in Hannibal, Missouri, and don’t miss the photo op with Twain’s most memorable and mischievous characters, Tom Sawyer and Huck Finn.
+Located at the foot of Cardiff Hill at Main Street, the bronze sculpture is easy to find.

 Hannibal’s historic Main Street offers other fun activities, too.
 Peruse the shops and boutiques, relax at the winery or microbrewery, or get the chills on a haunted ghost tour.

-The Gateway Arch towers over the Mississippi Riverfront in downtown St. Louis – a symbol of the role this city played as the American frontier expanded westward.
-From the beautiful Citygarden, past the Old Courthouse, and down to the riverfront, you and your furry travel buddy will find plenty to enjoy during your visit.
-While pets aren’t allowed inside the Arch, the extensive park grounds offer lovely places to explore.
+The Gateway Arch towers over the Mississippi Riverfront in downtown St. Louis – a symbol of the role this city played in the westward expansion of the American frontier.
+From the beautiful Citygarden, past the Old Courthouse, and down to the riverfront, you and your furry travel buddy will find plenty to enjoy.
+While pets aren’t allowed inside the Arch, the extensive park grounds offer lovely places to relax.
 Find a bench and wait in the shade if some of your party wants to take the tram to the top, while others remain firmly on the ground.

-The Shawnee Hills Wine Trail was the first formed in the state of Illinois, and includes some of the oldest vineyards in the state.
-Winding through the rolling hills of the Shawnee National Forest, eleven wineries dot a well-marked 40-mile route.
-Enjoy nationally and internationally awarded wines, friendly service, and unique wine and food experiences.
-Each winery offers their own individual style and winemaking techniques that make your journey a pleasant adventure through the hills of southern Illinois.
+The Shawnee Hills Wine Trail winds through the rolling hills of the Shawnee National Forest and includes some of the oldest vineyards in the state.
+Eleven wineries dot a well-marked 40-mile route, where you’ll enjoy nationally and internationally awarded wines, friendly service, and unique wine and food experiences.
+Each winery offers their own style and winemaking techniques that make for a pleasant journey through the hills of southern Illinois.

 Wander a few miles off the wine trail and you’ll find a wide array of specialty shops, unique eateries, breweries, and art galleries, as well as inns, cabins and bed and breakfasts.
-Offering truly local experiences, these businesses provide one-of-a-kind opportunities that you won’t find anywhere else.
+Offering a truly local flavor, these businesses provide one-of-a-kind experiences that you won’t find anywhere else.

-At 4,500 acres, Shelby Farms Park is one of the largest urban parks in America, providing plenty for you and your pet to explore!
+Your pup’s favorites stop along the Great River Road might be the 4,500-acre Shelby Farms Park!
+This is one of the largest urban parks in America, providing plenty for you and your pet to explore.
 Start your visit in the Outback, an off-leash area where dogs can investigate more than 100 acres of meadows, woods, ponds, and trails – all sans leash.
-After a good romp, stop by the dog wash station where your pal can rinse off before hopping in the car to explore the rest of the park.
+After a good romp, stop by the dog wash station where your pal can rinse off before hopping in the car to see the rest of the park.

-The park offers more than 40 miles of trails winding through quiet woodlands, along the river, and around the lakes.
-Leashed pets are welcome on all the trails, and our favorite is the Hyde Lake Promenade.
+Leashed pets are welcome on more than 40 miles of trails winding through quiet woodlands, along the river, and around the lakes, and our favorite is the Hyde Lake Promenade.
 If your pup would rather ride, rent a kayak or paddle board and enjoy paddling around Hyde Lake instead.